commonwarexyz/monorepo/README.md

 We encourage external contributors to submit issues and pull requests to the Commonware Library.
 To learn more, please refer to our [contributing guidelines](./CONTRIBUTING.md).

 All work is coordinated via the [tracker](https://github.com/orgs/commonwarexyz/projects/2).
 If something in [the backlog](https://github.com/orgs/commonwarexyz/projects/2/views/3) looks particularly useful, leave a comment so we can prioritize it!

+## Support

+If you have any questions about using the Commonware Library, we encourage you to post in [GitHub Discussions](https://github.com/commonwarexyz/monorepo/discussions).
+We're happy to help!